 WooCommerce, an extension of WordPress, is one of the most used ecommerce solutions out there (28 percent of all online stores) and makes setting up an online store extremely easy and professional.
-With almost 20 million downloads and tons of free and paid extensions, this open source platform allows you to simply sell products efficiently.
+With almost 20 million downloads and tons of free and paid extensions, this open-source platform allows you to simply sell products efficiently.

 For more on this topic, see Ecommerce on WordPress: A Getting Started Guide.

 Some hosting providers, like WP Engine, come with real threat detection, managed patching and updates, and internal security audits for their customers.
-If looking for a WordPress hosting provider, be sure to read this white paper before you decide on one: 8 Key Security Questions Your Hosting Provider Should Be Able To Answer.
+If looking for a secure WordPress hosting provider, be sure to read this white paper before you decide on one: 8 Key Security Questions Your Hosting Provider Should Be Able To Answer.

 Looking to monetize with WordPress?
-You might consider building a membership program into your WordPress website to help you get recurring payments.
-It’s super simple to do and WordPress offers a number of plugins to help you accomplish this.
+You might consider building a membership program into your WordPress website, to help you get recurring payments.
+It’s super simple to do, and WordPress offers a number of plugins to help you accomplish this.

 We all need a break at times.
-There are plenty of ways to distract yourself from work, but you can add WordPress gaming plugins to the list.
+There are plenty of ways to distract yourself from work, and you can add WordPress gaming plugins to the list.
 Tetris?
 Yes please!
 Super Mario Bros?
 You got it!

 Check out the WordPress speed test tool to see exactly